Tibetan Cultural Heritage Tour Itinerary

 - All accommodations based on double occupancy.
 Contact us for a quote on a single room supplement

-- Breakfast in hotel
+- Breakfast in hotels

 - Assistance with your Chinese visa application